phonenumbers

 How Many People Use the 216 Area Code?

-Estimates indicate that nearly 1.3 to 1.5 million individuals utilize phone lines and mobile services within the 216 area code boundary.
+Estimates indicate that nearly 1.3 million individuals utilize phone lines and mobile services within the 216 area code boundary.
 This figure encompasses both residential and business subscribers.
 Demand for additional lines has steadily grown due to:

 • The rise in mobile device ownership.